|

 Additional recommendations from the USPSTF that may be relevant during pregnancy include:

-Screening for hepatitis C virus (HCV) infection is recommended in all adults aged 18 to 79 years (Grade B) (Graham & Trooskin, 2020).
+Screening for hepatitis C virus (HCV) infection is recommended in all adults aged 18 to 79 years (Grade B) (Graham, 2020).

-Concerning screening adults for drug use, Krist et al. state that “the USPSTF recommends screening by asking questions about unhealthy drug use in adults ages 18 years or older.
-Screening should be implemented when services for accurate diagnosis, effective treatment, and appropriate care can be offered or referred.
-(Screening refers to asking questions about unhealthy drug use, not testing biological specimens.)”
+Concerning adult screening for drug use, Krist and colleagues in 2020. state that “the USPSTF recommends screening by asking questions about unhealthy drug use in adults ages 18 years or older.
+Screening should be implemented when services for accurate diagnosis, effective treatment, and appropriate care can be offered or referred to.
+(Screening refers to asking questions about unhealthy drug use, not testing biological specimens).”
 The USPSTF also states that “this new evidence supports the current recommendation that primary care clinicians offer screening to adults 18 years or older, including those who are pregnant or postpartum, when services for accurate diagnosis, effective treatment, and appropriate care can be offered or referred” (Krist, 2020).

 However, the USPSTF recommends against the following tests during pregnancy: